 SportsMets Mets place Parnell on DL Bobby Parnell #39 of the New York Mets walks to the dugout after leaving a game in the seventh inning against the Pittsburgh Pirates at Citi Field on Sunday, Aug.
 16, 2015.
 Photo Credit: Jim McIsaac By ANTHONY RIEBER / NEWSDAY firstname.lastname@example.org @therealarieber Updated August 18, 2015 3:32 PM Print Share fbShare Tweet Email BALTIMORE -- The Mets placed reliever Bobby Parnell on the disabled list with right shoulder tendinitis before Tuesday's game against the Orioles and recalled righthander Logan Verrett from Triple-A Las Vegas.
 Parnell, who is coming back from Tommy John surgery, has been ineffective of late and drew boos from Mets fans at Citi Field after a pair of high-leverage flops against the Pirates last weekend.
 Parnell is 1-3 with a save and a 5.59 ERA this season.
 He suffered two losses in the Pirates series.
 Parnell allowed two earned runs and three hits without retiring a batter in Friday night's 3-2 loss.
 He then allowed four runs (two earned) and two hits in 2/3 innings in Sunday's 8-1 loss.
 Verrett, 25, has allowed one run in 12 1/3 innings with 12 strikeouts in six games this year with the Mets.
 He earned his first major league save on July 5 in Los Angeles against the Dodgers.
 By ANTHONY RIEBER / NEWSDAY email@example.com @therealarieber Anthony Rieber covers baseball, as well as the NFL, NBA and NHL, for the sports department.
 He has worked at Newsday since Aug.
 31, 1998, and has been in his current position since July 5, 2004.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.